What are self-improvement books?

-John Maxwell is mostly known for his write-ups on the leadership and life-effectiveness.
+John Maxwell is mostly known for his write-ups on leadership and life-effectiveness.

-Readers will get to understand how positive benefits can accompany the negative experiences if you have the right attitude and approach.
+Readers will get to understand how positive benefits can accompany negative experiences if you have the right attitude and approach.
 The book Failing Forward is full of sound suggestions and real-life stories.
-It’ll will help you move beyond mistakes to fulfill your potential and achieve higher success.
+It will help you move beyond mistakes to fulfill your potential and achieve higher success.

 5. How to Win Friends & Influence People

 The book, “How to Win Friends and Influence People” is a treasure of practical tips and strategies for building better relationships.